Engineering micromotion in Floquet prethermalization via space-time symmetries: Engineering prethermal micromotion with dynamical symmetries

-\emph{Engineering prethermal micromotion with dynamical symmetries.}---We propose a scheme to engineer nontrivial micromotion in the prethermal stage using dynamical symmetries in $G_{st}$, focusing on the order-$2$ unitary symmetry $\hat{g}_M\in G_{st}$ of $\hat{H}(t)$ in Eq.~\eqref{eq:Definition of symmetries}, which can be generalized to higher-order symmetries.
+We propose a scheme to engineer nontrivial micromotion in the prethermal stage using dynamical symmetries in $G_{st}$, focusing on the order-$2$ unitary symmetry $\hat{g}_M\in G_{st}$ of $\hat{H}(t)$ in Eq.~\eqref{eq:Definition of symmetries}, which can be generalized to higher-order symmetries.
 For a set of Hermitian operators $\hat{O}$ satisfying the conditions

 where $e^{i\alpha_M}=\pm1$ due to Hermiticity, we examine the expectations values $\langle\hat{O}(mT)\rangle$ and $\langle\hat{O}(mT+T/2)\rangle$ for integer $m$ in the prethermal regime.
 Using the projective symmetry $\hat{g}^{\prime}_M=\hat{U}^{-1}(T/2)\hat{g}_M$ of the extended symmetry group for the Floquet operator $\hat{U}(T)$~\cite{Na2023}, with $\hat{g}^{\prime 2}_M=\hat{U}^{-1}(T)\hat{g}^2_M$, the expectation value at $t=mT+T/2$ can be expressed as